 - Are you delivering continuous learning to the customer-facing organization on critical core competencies, including sales skills, your value proposition, your company’s products, etc.?

-- Delivering coaching services?
+- Are you delivering coaching services?

-- Developing and managing tools?
+- Are you developing and managing tools?

 - Are you facilitating sales and marketing alignment through regular-scheduled meetings?